 Pre heat an oven to 175c (fan assisted)

-Peel and chop the potatoes and onion, and place them in a saucepan to boil.
+Peel and chop the potatoes and place them in a saucepan to boil.
 Remove when they are soft enough to mash.

-Heat a frying pan and when hot enough, add in the butter and sautée the leek or onion until it starts to soften.
+Heat a frying pan with the vegan butter and when hot enough, sautée the finely sliced leek or onion until it starts to soften.

-Leave the rissole mixture to cool, before forming it into large balls.
+Now leave the rissole mixture to cool, before forming it into large balls and coating it in the breadcrumbs.
+When the rissole mixture cools, it will be easier to form into balls.

-Lastly, coat the rissoles evenly in breadcrumbs and place on a lined baking tray – I also sprayed them with low fat spray – before popping them into the oven for 15 minutes or until they are golden all over.
+Place the rissoles on a lined baking tray – I also sprayed them with low fat spray – before popping them into the oven for 15 minutes or until they are golden all over.

 Now serve with some chips and peas, sit back and imagine you’re at the beach.